Here’s How to Pay Zero Commission On Online Restaurant Food Delivery Orders

 – Kyle Inserra, Restaurant Growth Strategist and Hospitality Thought Leader

 US-based UBS Evidence Lab reported that online sales for restaurants and hotels increased by almost 60% by the end of November 2020.
-The staggering figure was an eye-opener for restaurateurs with dine-in business models.
-The findings prove that there is a viable approach to keep food sales up despite the pandemic pains: implementing a commission-free delivery system.
+It was an eye-opener for restaurateurs with dine-in business models.
+After all, these findings proved that there is a viable approach to increasing food sales despite the pandemic pains: implementing a commission-free restaurant food delivery system.

-To take advantage of the boom in home delivery, restaurants need to partner with third-party delivery services by paying them a hefty premium.
+To take advantage of the boom in online food delivery, restaurants are often compelled to partner with third-party delivery services by paying them a hefty premium.
 While restaurants with deep pockets can afford their service charges, the tight margins of small and medium-sized restaurants do not allow them the luxury of experimenting with this option.
 It creates an entry barrier and gives a significant edge to larger restaurants.
-However, it’s all set to change with direct online ordering systems for restaurants, the delivery landscape is up for a transformation.
+However, it’s all set to change with direct online ordering systems.

 Innovative software solutions are allowing restaurants to implement a commission-free delivery system.
-Such a system enables restaurants to grow rapidly, stay affordable, improve business management, and increase productivity without being squeezed by food delivery services.
+Such a system enables restaurants to grow rapidly, stay affordable, improve business management, and enhance productivity without being squeezed by restaurant food delivery services.

 Dynamic ordering applications such as Orderlina, lunchbox, Square POS, and ChowNow provide seamless order customization to restaurateurs and hotel owners.
-By partnering with these digital applications, direct delivery restaurants have the flexibility to change their menu options whenever they desire.
-Moreover, this system provides the opportunity to manage in-house delivery and pickup without paying hefty commissions to third-party food delivery platforms.
+By partnering with such self-ordering kiosks and digital applications, direct delivery restaurants have the flexibility to change their menu options whenever they desire.
+Moreover, this system lets them manage in-house deliveries and pickups without paying hefty commissions to third-party food delivery platforms.

 In the words of Jon Sewell, President & Founder at LoCo Co-ops, “The best delivery solution for independent restaurants, one that provides the most cost-efficient, highest customer service product while also protecting their customers’ data, is for the restaurants to develop their own delivery co-operatives.”